Teacher: Mrs O’Connor

 Year Three children will have PE on Thursdays.
 Children will be required to come to school wearing their full PE kit.

 See uniform requirements for further details.

-Other short weekly tasks may include:
+Other short weekly tasks on Google Classroom may include:

 - Engage in a variety of research tasks using a wide range of literacy skills